SayMosaic/SayMosaic-Take-Home-Project/README.md

 Use this following answer from a stackoverflow question (Draw on HTML5 Canvas using a mouse): https://stackoverflow.com/a/8398189/5875244

 We will build a whiteboard drawing app based on this answer.
 There are different tasks for frontend focus and backend focus.
+Basic requirement is required for everyone.
+You may choose to do either Frontend requirement or Backend requirement.

 ## Requirement